Single Lets Vs. Multi Lets (HMOs) - Which Makes the Better Investment?

 This property has the potential for it to easily be 4 lettable bedrooms and possibly even 5 with minimal effort.

 We could probably achieve a rental of around £80pw per bedroom for this area based on what we achieve for our other properties around Chester.

-Now we would include bills for the tenants with this, but on a 4 bedroom property we would set a budget for bills of between £300-350 pcm, so even when paying for bills there is still a potential monthly rent of £1,000+ for this property
+Now we would include bills for the tenants with this, but on a 4 bedroom property we would set a budget for bills of between £300-350pcm, so even when paying for bills there is still a potential monthly rent of £1,000+ for this property

 This would give you a potential return on investment of 8.3%+, Or even higher if you achieved 5 bedrooms from it.

-So your returns can rocket, even on the same property when you just tweak your strategy.
+So, your returns can rocket, even on the same property when you just tweak your strategy.

-Now there are a lot of things to consider for both multi lets and single lets, more than I could ever cover in this blog, so for specific info please give me a call.
+Now there are a lot of things to consider for both multi-lets and single lets, more than I could ever cover in this blog, so for specific info please give me a call.
 Also, the yields shown are easily beatable.

-We would usually look for around 8% yield for Single lets and 12%+ yield for multi lets depending on the areas.
+We would usually look for around 8% yield for Single lets and 12%+ yield for multi-lets depending on the areas.